jspm/jspm.org/pages/jspm-4.0-release.md

 While provenance is crucial, equally important is avoiding vendor lock-in through standards.
 This standards-first philosophy is what we consider most critical to get right, and it's what this 4.0 release primarily represents.

-JSPM 4.0 lays the groundwork for addressing these challenging security concerns.
-The project security focus will remain on these three problems: provider interchangeability via standards, CDN verification with integrity, and local provenance - all while maintaining the simplicity and developer experience that makes JSPM valuable.
+JSPM 4.0 lays the groundwork for addressing these security concerns, and the project security focus will remain on these three problems: provider interchangeability via standards, CDN verification with integrity, and local provenance.

 ## Next Steps

-JSPM 4.0 represents a significant step toward a web development model that prioritizes standards, simplicity, and security.
-Unifying package management with import maps creates a natural workflow for web development both in online sandboxes and local workflows.
+JSPM 4.0 represents a significant step toward bringing back standards-first local import map workflows and we continue to believe that unifying package management with import maps creates a natural workflow for web development both in online sandboxes and local workflows.

 Please try out the new release and let us know your feedback!